SerNet/verinice-veo-web-documentation/en/release-notes/verinice-29.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
 # verinice 29

-Die folgenden Neuerungen stehen Anwenderinnen und Anwendern mit Release von verinice 29 zur Verfügung:
+The following new features are available to users with the release of verinice 29:

-## Allgemeine Funktionen
+## General functions

-**Status: Produktiv**
+**Status: Productive**

-### Hinzufügen von Bestandteilen
+### Adding components

-Beim Hinzufügen von Bestandteilen in Scope-Objekten (Geltungsbereichen, Informationsverbünden etc.) werden erst Objekttyp und Subtyp in einem Dialog ausgewählt, um direkt das zugehörige Formular darstellen zu können.
+When adding components in scope objects (scopes, information networks, etc.), the object type and subtype are first selected in a dialog so that the associated form can be displayed directly.

-Liegen beim Hinzufügen von Bestandteilen in der Unit noch keine Objekte/Subtypen des gewünschten Typs vor, können diese über einen Link direkt erstellt werden.
+If there are no objects/subtypes of the desired type in the unit when adding components, these can be created directly via a link.

-### Performance-Verbesserung
+### Performance improvement

-Die Performance-Verbesserung bei der Migration großer Domänen vereinfacht Updates.
+The performance improvement when migrating large domains simplifies updates.

-### Detailverbesserungen und Fehlerbehebungen
+### Detailed improvements and bug fixes

-- Einführung einer **Product ID** (symbolische ID) um das Handling mehrerer und auch mehrsprachiger Profile zu verbessern.
+- Introduction of a **Product ID** (symbolic ID) to improve the handling of multiple and multilingual profiles.
-- Behebung diverser kleinerer Bugs.
+- Various minor bugs fixed.
-- Diverse kleinere Performance- und Stabilitätsverbesserungen der REST API.
+- Various minor performance and stability improvements to the REST API.

-## Domäne Datenschutz
+## Domain data protection

-**Status: Produktiv**
+**Status: Productive**

-Keine Neuerungen.
+No new features.

-## Domäne IT-Grundschutz
+## Domain IT-Grundschutz

-**Status: Private Beta**
+**Status: Private beta**

-### Verbesserung des IT-Grundschutz-Check
+### Improvement of the IT-Grundschutz check

-Der IT-Grundschutz-Check wurde erweitert und verbessert:
+The IT-Grundschutz check has been expanded and improved:

-Unter **Zielobjekt > Bausteine**:
+Under **Target object > Building blocks**:

-- können die **verantwortliche Person** und eine **Beschreibung** für den Baustein bearbeitet werden.
+- the **person responsible** and a **description** for the module can be edited.

-Auf der Seite **Umsetzung** (Compliance):
+On the **Implementation** (Compliance):

-- kann über die Breadcrumb direkt zum **Zielobjekt** navigiert werden.
+- you can navigate directly to the **target object** via the breadcrumb.
-- kann über den Button direkt zum **Baustein** navigiert werden.
+- you can navigate directly to the **block** via the button.
-- wird der Baustein selber nicht mehr in der Anforderungsliste angezeigt.
+- the module itself is no longer displayed in the request list.
-- wird standardmäßig aufsteigend und korrekt nach der **Abkürzung** sortiert.
+- is sorted by default in ascending order and correctly according to the **abbreviation**.

 ### Backlinks

-**Links** (Custom Links / Verknüpfungen) werden jetzt beidseitig als ausgehende bzw. eingehende Links angezeigt.
+**Links** (custom links / links) are now displayed on both sides as outgoing or incoming links.

-## Domäne NIS2
+## Domain NIS2

-**Status: Prototyp**
+**Status: Prototype**

-Keine Neuerungen.
+No new features.

-## Domäne ISO
+## Domain ISO

-**Status: Prototyp**
+**Status: Prototype**

-Keine Neuerungen.
+No new features.

-## Domäne TISAX
+## Domain TISAX

-**Status: Prototyp**
+**Status: Prototype**

-Keine Neuerungen.
+No new features.